moonglum/moonglum/README.md

 ### Hi there 👋

-This is (mostly) a public archive.
-[I've moved to Codeberg](https://codeberg.org/moonglum), you can find my stuff there.
+This is a public archive.
+[I've moved my personal projects to Codeberg](https://codeberg.org/moonglum), you can find my stuff there.